MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/work-activity-party-records.md

 1. Retrieves the contact rows that are created in the [Setup](#setup).
 2. Creates the activity party rows for each contact.
-3. Also creates Letter activity and set **From** and **To** columns to the respective Activity Party entities.
+3. Also creates Letter activity and set **From** and **To** columns to the respective Activity Party tables.

 ### Clean up

 Display an option to delete the rows created during [Setup](#setup).
-The deletion is optional in case you want to examine the entities and data created by the sample.
+The deletion is optional in case you want to examine the tables and data created by the sample.
 You can manually delete the rows to achieve the same result.